First Alert Forecast: Crisp fall weekend ahead

 (WHSV) - A cooler but very pleasant fall weekend ahead.
 Next chance of rain is late day Sunday.
 Stay tuned for timing adjustments.

+Cooling quickly again for the evening as temperatures drop into the 50s.
+Cold overnight.
+Clear other than a few clouds early Sunday morning.
+Lows in the mid to upper 30s for West Virginia, low 40s for the Valley.
+Frost is most likely across our West Virginia Allegheny mountains in lower valleys again.

 SUNDAY: A cold start for the morning as temperatures rise into the 40s.
 Turning cloudy for the day and still on the cooler side but pleasant.
-Highs in the low to mid 60s.
-Showers start to move in after sunset.
-Scattered showers overnight.
-Lows in the upper 40s to low 50s.
+Highs in the low to mid 60s but it will feel a bit cooler than Saturday due to the cloud cover.
+There will be some showers late in the day as a weak front crosses.
+At the earliest late afternoon, latest by about sunset.
+If you are heading out for the day plan for some showers after 2/3pm. (earlier for West Virginia locations).
+A few scattered showers overnight.
+Rainfall will be on the light side.

 MONDAY: A cool morning with temperatures rising into the 50s.
 Cloudy early and then turning sunny.
-Pleasant with highs in the low to mid 60s for the afternoon.
+Pleasant with highs in the low to mid 60s for the afternoon. pretty comfortable day.
 Lows in the mid to upper 40s.

 TUESDAY: A chilly morning with temperatures rising into the 50s.
-Sunny and pleasant, highs in the upper 60s in the afternoon.
+Sunny and pleasant, highs in the upper 60s to around 70 in the afternoon.
 A beautiful day.
 Lows in the low to mid 50s.

 WEDNESDAY: A comfortable morning with temperatures rising into the 60s.
-Partly cloudy and pleasant, highs in the upper 60s to low 70s.
-A beautiful afternoon.
+Partly cloudy and pleasant, highs in the low to mid 70s.
+Much warmer, a beautiful afternoon.
+The tail end of a weak front crosses late day Wednesday.
+Right now this looks to cross dry.
 Lows in the low 50s.

+END OF NEXT WEEK: Slightly cooler but still pleasant with highs in the 60s for the end of the week.
+As we approach mid-month it looks like temperatures will be on the warmer side.
+This looks to start by the weekend of October 10th.

 Copyright 2020 WHSV.
 All rights reserved.